jaybeeunix/mauck/README.md

 ```

 ...where `/tmp/{results,working}` are locations the container user can write too
 and the SRPM is in `/tmp/working`.
+The resulting RPMs will be in `/tmp/results`.